score-spec/docs/content/en/docs/Overview/_index.md

 - Score is **not a configuration management tool** for environments.
 It is not recommended to store configuration values or secrets in `score.yaml`.
 Instead, it is possible to declare items such as configuration maps or secrets and vaults as a [workload dependency](https://www.notion.so/Score-Philosophy-Concepts-dc837c02120047d49b68342768341573) in your Score specification.
 - Score is **not a resource and environment management system**, such as Terraform or an Internal Developer Platform like Humanitec.
 It won’t spin up or purge physical resources or services defined in `score.yaml`.
 - Score is **not a deployment tool**.
-It does not support you with deploying or promoting workloads across environments.
+It doesn't support you with deploying or promoting workloads across environments.

 ## Where should I go next?